-Stephen R. Carmichael 4125 Blackford Ave, Suite 250 San Jose.
-CA 95117-1793 about which we spoke some time ago so that they can be taken into consideration before construction begins.
+Stephen R. Carmichael 4125 Blackford Ave, Suite 250 San Jose, CA 95117-1793

+I was told that plans are moving forward to build a road from Jennifer Drive to access your property.
+I am writing to remind you of two matters about which we spoke some time ago so that they can be taken into consideration before construction begins.
 I am, also, forwarding this letter to Alvin James at the County Planning Office.
 My hope is that the road will be built with forethought avoiding headaches for all of us.

-First, I understand that the plan is to build the road 40 feet from the property line.
-I assume that line is where our fence is standing.
+First, I understand that the plan is to build the road 40 feet from the property line, I assume that line is where our fence is standing.
 There is an oak tree on your property whose drip line is about 45 feet from our fence.
-I would like to insure that the tree's health is not compromised by the new road. it is a beautiful asset to your property which should be preserved.
+I would like to insure that the tree's health is not compromised by the new road.
+It is a beautiful asset to your property which should be preserved.